-The school district shall not dismiss any student without attempting to use nonexclusionary disciplinary policies and procedures before dismissal proceedings or pupil withdrawal agreements, except where it appears that the student will create an immediate and substantial danger to self or to surrounding persons or property.
+The school district shall not dismiss any student without attempting to provide alternative educational services before dismissal proceedings, except where it appears that the student will create an immediate and substantial danger to self or to surrounding persons or property.

-The use of exclusionary practices for early learners as defined in Minnesota Statutes, section 121A.425, is prohibited.
+The use of exclusionary practices for early learners as defined in Minnesota Statutes section 121A.425 is prohibited.
 The use of exclusionary practices to address attendance and truancy issues is prohibited.